lhcb/glossary/glossary/F.md

 ## Fast simulation {#FastSimulation}

-A family of Monte Carlo speed-up simulation techniques developed for the LHCb Run3 simulations to reduce CPU resources.
+A family of Monte Carlo speed-up simulation techniques developed for the LHCb simulations to reduce CPU resources.
 The fast simulation can be produced with different options:

 + «ReDecay»
 + «TrackerOnly»
 + «RICHless»
-+ «Delphes»
++ «Lamarr»
 + SplitSim

 ## FD: flight distance {#FD}